- Parents Home

 - Cover any outlets that are not in use with plastic safety covers if you have toddlers or young children in your home.

-Before plugging in your space heater, make sure you know how to use it safely:
+Before plugging in a space heater, make sure you know how to use it safely:

 - Carefully read the directions for its use.